Student Profile: Tiwa Savage

 Savage has already had a glimpse of the pressures of fame.
 Last year she participated in X Factor—the British competition that spawned American Idol—and made it to the top 24.
 The press was trying so hard to find out the results of the competition before it was televised that they were camped out in front of the hotel hoping to catch a glimpse of one of the finalists.
 "As soon as you wake up there's a camera crew in front of the hotel, people trying to snap pictures of you in the bathroom," says Savage.
 "So we had to disguise our names when we were checking into hotels and restaurants, use Mickey Mouse or Tinker Bell."

 The limelight was difficult to deal with at the time, but Savage thinks it's prepared her for the realities of the career she's aiming for.
 "You have to always realize that people are watching.
-When I got the bad news that I wasn't getting through it was a really painful time.
+When I got the bad news that I wasn't getting through [to the final 12] it was a really painful time.
 But you still have to learn how to hold that until you get home.
 Because you don't want to just let everything out.
 People admire you and want to see that you're strong; they don't want to see you breaking down."